Edmonton-South West: Electoral history

 The electoral district was created from the electoral districts of Edmonton-McClung and Whitemud.
-The area has had a recent history of switching between Progressive Conservative and Liberal candidates.
+The area has had a recent history of switching between conservative and non-conservative parties.

 During the 2019 Alberta general election MLA Thomas Dang chose to run in Edmonton-South following the 2017 Electoral Boundary Re-distribution.
 UCP candidate Madu would defeat four candidates capturing 10,245 votes (45%), above the next closest candidate John Archer representing the NDP with 9,539 (42%).